Date of Degree

 Copyright 2012 Benjamin Samuel Reith

 Reith, Benjamin Samuel.
-"Flood risk analysis for the Iowa Statewide Floodplain Mapping Project." thesis, University of Iowa, 2012.
+"Flood risk analysis for the Iowa Statewide Floodplain Mapping Project."
+MS (Master of Science) thesis, University of Iowa, 2012.